kcartlidge/drawing/README.md

 # drawing - a 2D drawing package

 This is a simple Go package for drawing on a 2D surface.
-It will include primitives, sprites, higher-level constructs, and PNG export.
+It includes primitives and PNG export, and will also support sprites and related higher-level constructs.

 Currently contains: